rolling-scopes/rsschool-docs/use-cases/ui-description-admin-schedule.md

 - The User should have admin rights and stay on the Schedule page

 ### Description
-- The Schedule page enables the User to add, delete or edit the Schedule items (sessions and tasks).
+- The Schedule page enables the User to add, delete or edit the Schedule items (sessions and tasks; stages).
 The Schedule is up-to-date as a result.

 ### Navigation
 - Navigation to the Schedule page is by clicking the "Schedule" link in the navigation area in the upper right page corner.